 Refugee Support Devon offers the following services, each of which is carried out by our team of dedicated staff and volunteers:

-Our general drop-in service is run by RSD’s casework coordinator, Neli, and provides practical support for refugees, asylum seekers and undocumented non-EU migrants on a wide range of issues, including help to communicate with other organisations, assistance to find legal representation, general help navigating living in the UK.
+Our general drop-in service is run by RSD’s casework coordinator, Neli, and provides practical support for refugees, asylum seekers and undocumented or otherwise vulnerable migrants on a wide range of issues, including help to communicate with other organisations, assistance to find legal representation, general help navigating living in the UK.
+Support is available as a one-off, or over a longer term.
+When support is required for complex or long term issues RSD may offer a personally tailored support package that includes assistance on an outreach basis as well as through the office based services.

 Neli is supported by a skilled team of volunteers and has strong links with other local and national services to ensure people can be signposted to the most appropriate agencies if RSD cannot help.

 Open: Tuesdays and Thursdays.
 Due to Covid19, service is by appointment only until further notice.
 To book an appointment please contact us by phone on 01392 682185 – or send an email via our contact page.
 To comply with safety regulations please read our guidance here before you come to your appointment.
 Thank you.

 This service is offered specifically to refugee families who have been relocated to Devon under the government’s Vulnerable Persons Resettlement Scheme (VPRS).
 Our resettlement coordinators, Tameem and Souad, provide tailored packages of welcome and integration support commissioned by Devon County Council.
 Roles include meeting families at the airport, helping them settle into their new homes and offering assistance with a range of topics, including registering with doctors, dentists and education services, benefit applications, understanding tenancy agreements, paying bills, understanding UK life and customs and supporting integration into their new communities.
 This project aims to help families to become self-reliant over a supported period of 5 years.